 - Plus…many more applications just waiting to be created.

-BeastWire Mesh Partitions are not created like other systems on the market.
+BeastWire Mesh Cages are not created like other systems on the market.

 Universal and Flexibly Designed Components

-BeastWire Mesh Partitions stack panels and posts to achieve desired heights, use our growth plate to maximize the use of standard panel and post sizes and easily integrate various door locks, controlled access, and closing devices.
+BeastWire Mesh Cage Partitions stack panels and posts to achieve desired heights, use our growth plate to maximize the use of standard wire mesh partition panel and post sizes and easily integrate various door locks, controlled access, and closing devices.

 Ease of Installation = Quicker Installation Without Foregoing Security